Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

 \section{Application}

-In this section, we validate the effectiveness of deep forest model, on one important application for Ant Financial, namely the automatic detection of cash-out fraud.
-We will first give a brief introduction to the task of cash-out fraud, then the empirical results are showed and analyzed from different perspectives.
+In this section, we validate the effectiveness of deep forest model on one important application for Ant Financial, namely the automatic detection of cash-out fraud.
+We will first give a detailed introduction to the task of cash-out fraud and a brief introduction of the data preparation process, then the empirical results are showed and analyzed from different perspectives.
+What's more, the robustness of the deep forest model is validated.